FAQ’s About Puerto Rico Process Servers

 What Does a Puerto Rico Private Process Server Do?

 A Puerto Rico Private Process Server is professional person who delivers court related documents or the service of process for Attorneys, law firms, individuals, corporations or organizations based upon the directives of the Lawyer and the laws of the state or district where the legal action was initiated.

-Are there rules and laws that Puerto Rico Process Servers follow?
+Are there rules and laws that PR Process Servers follow?

 Yes, of course!
 Puerto Rico has its own rules and laws as to how service of process, the delivery and service of legal documents are "Served" upon witnesses and defendants.
 Moreover, listed Process Servers are familiar with Puerto Rico laws where they serve process.

 Why is a Puerto Rico Private Process Server Needed?

 Puerto Rico Private Process Servers know the laws, statutes and regulations related to service of process in their service area.
 There are certain requirements and few constraints that are associated with service of process in Puerto Rico depending on document type and jurisdiction.

 What is a Puerto Rico Private Process Server Agency?

 A Puerto Rico Process Server agency offers a wide range of legal support services, mainly to Law firms, Financial and Corporate Companies, Attorneys, Insurance and Government Offices.
 Most of the services offered by a Puerto Rico Process Server are as follows: court filings, document retrieval and copying, evictions, three day notices, five day notices, fourteen day notices, serving a petition for divorce or modifications, skip tracing, public records search, subpoena service, summons servers, citation servers, federal district summons servers, federal district subpoena servers, surveillance, mobile notary public, database records research and postal records information.